 The programming of sidewalks is led by the City of Mississauga's Active Transportation Office in the Transportation & Infrastructure Planning Division, with input from MiWay's Service Development team.
 The timing of this work is subject to the priority schedules set by the Infrastructure Planning and Engineering division, budget availability and City of Mississauga Council approval.
 As progress is made, and sidewalks are constructed to improve pedestrian linkages, MiWay will continue to install the necessary infrastructure to improve accessibility throughout our system.
+As noted above, approximately 1.5% of stops (49 of the 3,230) are inaccessible due to the absence of sidewalks or sidewalk connections.
+MiWay will continue to collaborate with Active Transportation is include transit improvements in the City's annual sidewalk program where possible and address other locations through MiWay's annual landing pad program.

-5.3 Red Plastic Treatment Program
+6.3 Red Plastic Treatment Program

 As Mississauga continues to develop into a multi-modal city with an emphasis on transit-oriented development, it is important to designate bus only on-street infrastructure in order to mitigate impacts to bus operations.
 MiWay has an annual Red Plastic Treatment Program where a red surface treatment is applied to bus bays, bus-only lanes and terminal/station egresses to prevent other vehicles from using the infrastructure and impeding bus operations.
 By designating the bus only infrastructure with the red plastic treatment, these areas are more visible and therefore increases safety for operators and customers.
-Due to supply chain issues, 2022 locations have been deferred to 2023.
+Due to supply chain issues, only one location was completed in 2023; all remaining 2023 locations have been deferred to 2023.

-5.4 Hurontario LRT Temporary Transit Infrastructure
+6.4 Hurontario LRT Temporary Transit Infrastructure

-With construction ongoing for the Hurontario LRT project, the majority of the corridor has impacts due to construction within boulevards and roads, which include lane reductions/shifting, etc. To minimize the impact of this construction on transit service/infrastructure and customers, MiWay sought out and achieved the implementation of temporary transit infrastructure to ensure access to transit service is maintained.
+With construction ongoing for the Hurontario LRT project, the entire corridor has impacts due to construction within boulevards and roads, which include lane reductions/shifting, etc. To minimize the impact of this construction on transit service/infrastructure and customers, MiWay sought out and achieved the implementation of temporary transit infrastructure to ensure access to transit service is maintained.